MicrosoftDocs/ef-core-for-beginners/instructor/script-outline.md

 1. Intro
     1. EF Core makes it easy to store your objects in a database without writing much, if any, database code.
-    1. It supports a lot of different database engines, like SQL Server, Postgres, and MySQL.
+    1. It supports a lot of different database engines, like SQL Server, Postgres, and Azure Cosmos DB.

 1. Walkthrough
     1. File > New Project > Console App